Not everyone likes rum.

 YOU WILL NEED:

-- One stick of room-temperature butter
+- One stick of room-temperature butter (to smooth things, make things easier or make things go your way)

 - A cup of dark brown sugar.
 You can use any type of sugar really, but I find dark brown sugar and coconut sugar have the richest flavor and really add to the flavor (to sweeten others to you and to draw all kinds of things)